Beef (& Veal)

 6. Transfer the steaks to plates and spoon over the sauce.

-Peppered Fillet of Beef & Port Sauce (Serves 4)
+Peppered Fillet of Beef with Port Sauce (Serves 4)

 This fillet of beef recipe, is one that I have been doing for years.
 I particularly like that the sauce can be made in advance, so there is no last minute rush.
 I like to serve it with Dauphinoise Potatoes, I rather like the cheese version for this dish, but you could also serve it with my simpler recipe without cheese (recipes here).
 In addition, a great accompaniment is Green Beans with Shallots & Sherry Vinegar or simply Sautéed Spinach (recipes here).